@sigx/ssr-islands · Stable

 • The surrounding article ships zero client JS.

-The three pieces#
+The two pieces#

 import { createSSR } from '@sigx/server-renderer';